 Parking meters were introduced in Tamworth in 1965, and upgraded in 2008 to the Pay and Display ticket machines shown above.

-Pay parking areas are managed by 29 pay and display ticket parking machines.
-Ticket parking costs are $0.70c per hour.
-Ticketed parking areas are indicated by the type of signs shown on the right.
+Pay parking areas are managed by 45 pay and display ticket parking machines.
+Ticket parking costs include $1.00 per hour and $2.50 per day, in selected areas.

 When do parking restrictions apply in Tamworth?